chelizideche/myesphomecomponents/components/tas5805m/README.md

-# ESPHome component for ESP32-S3 LOuder and ESP32 Louder
+# ESPHome component for ESP32-S3 Louder and ESP32 Louder

 This ESPHome external component is based on the TAS5805M DAC driver for ESP32 platform<BR>
 https://github.com/sonocotta/esp32-tas5805m-dac/tree/main by Andriy Malyshenko<BR>